Mo379/Zettlekasten/Zettlekasten/LanguageTransfer_1.md

 je veux -> I want
 veux is connected to volenteer, a volenteer is one who wants to do, theyre doing something just out of want (want= veux)

-je vous le gâteau -> i want the cake je vous le caffe -> i want the coffe
+je veux le gâteau -> i want the cake je veux le caffe -> i want the coffe

 The word for (it) is the same as the word for (the).
 I want it -> je la veux -literal> i it want